ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ## Changelog for file.json

+### Schema version 13

+* *run_type* and *read_length* properties should not be specified for FASTQ files produced on PacBio platform.
+Dependency that enforces that was added.

 ### Minor changes since schema version 12

 * New enumerations that could be posted only by the DCC were added in output_types: ""redacted alignments" and "redacted unfiltered alignments"; both enumerations are categorized as "alignments".